pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

 This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech, including devices that interface over USB, WiFi and wired Ethernet.
 The plugin includes specimen configurations for devices in Devantech's USB, TCP and DS ranges and support for additional devices can be added through module configuration.

-The plugin offers two distinct services.
+In the Signal K context the plugin offers two distinct services.

 Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a relay module in a meaningful way and allows relay channels to be described in terms of their function or application.

-Secondly, the plugin installs a PUT handler on each defined Signal K relay output channel that translates state change requests into relay device operating commands.
+Secondly, the plugin installs on each defined Signal K relay output channel a PUT handler that translates state change requests into relay device operating commands.

 Devantech modules are not consistent in providing positive confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which they can be cajoled into reporting module status.
+The plugin ensures that:

+1. Every relay operation command immediately results in a device status report being received by Signal K (it is this status report that ultimately sets the state of Signal K's switch paths, not the receipt of a PUT command *per-se*).

+2. Every 5 seconds a status report is requested from the remote device and this is similarly used to update the state of Signal K's switch paths.

 ## Configuration

 If you intend using a Devantech relay module from the DS range then you must patch your device firmware and then configure your device on its host Ethernet network before attempting to use it with this plugin.

+The included patch

 ### Configuring a DS module